enzeyi/enzeyi/README.md

 •2X Google Developer Students' Club (GDSC) Event Organizer (2022-PRESENT)

-•Software Developer(WEB + ML)
+•Software Developer (Front-End)

 •Third-year Psychology Student at Moi University in Eldoret, Kenya, expecting graduation in 2025

-•Actively applying for internship and remote employment opportunities as a software engineer/educator.
+•Actively applying for internship and remote employment opportunities as a front-end software engineer.

 •Aspiring MBA Student, Product Manager, and business executive in the technology world.

-•A Lover of Technology, Neuroscience & Business
+•A Lover of Business, Technology & Neuroscience

 •Protagonist ENFJ-A Personality Type.
-(Extraverted, Intuitive, Feeling, Judging, and Assertive) PS: Sometimes a perfectionist
+(Extraverted, Intuitive, Feeling, Judging, and Assertive) Sometimes a perfectionist :(

 <br />

 ---